JohnEstropia/CoreStore/README.md

 <br />
 </p>
 * Swift 2.2 (Xcode 7.3)
-* iOS 7+ / OSX 10.10+ / watchOS 2.0+ / tvOS 9.0+
+* iOS 7+ / macOS 10.10+ / watchOS 2.0+ / tvOS 9.0+
 * **New in CoreStore 2.0:** Objective-C support!
 All CoreStore types now have their corresponding Objective-C "bridging classes".
 Perfect for projects transitioning from Objective-C to Swift!

 ## Why use CoreStore?
 I was [MagicalRecord](https://github.com/magicalpanda/MagicalRecord)'s heavy user back then, but I took the promising opportunity to create CoreStore when Swift came around.
 Part of the inspiration is to address the trend of developers [avoiding](http://inessential.com/2010/02/26/on_switching_away_from_core_data) [Core Data](http://bsktapp.com/blog/why-is-realm-great-and-why-are-we-not-using-it/) [for](https://www.quora.com/Why-would-you-use-Realm-over-Core-Data) [perplexing](http://sebastiandobrincu.com/blog/5-reasons-why-you-should-choose-realm-over-coredata) [reasons](https://medium.com/the-way-north/ditching-core-data-865c1bb5564c#.a5h8ou6ri).

 CoreStore was (and is) heavily shaped by real-world needs of developing data-dependent apps.
 It enforces safe and convenient Core Data usage while letting you take advantage of the industry's encouraged best practices.
+And with Core Data and Swift continuously being improved by Apple, CoreStore will just get better and better!

 ### Features
 - **Heavy support for multiple persistent stores per data stack.** CoreStore lets you manage separate stores in a single `DataStack`, just the way *.xcdatamodeld* configurations are designed to.
 CoreStore will also manage one stack by default, but you can create and manage as many as you need. *(See [Setting up](#setting-up))*